Information and guidance for councils

 This includes multi-council commitment agreements, shareholder agreements, constitution, transfer agreements, council/CCO interface agreements, and other standardised artefacts relating to CCO or consumer trust establishment.

-The material reflects the contents of the Local Government (Water Services) Bill as introduced in December 2024.
+The material has been updated to reflect the contents of the Local Government (Water Services) Act 2025 as enacted in December 2025.

 Guidance and information to support financial considerations